saule1508/pgcluster/README.md

 When repmgrd is responsible for the automatic failover, I see two ways to have pgpool notified of actions by repmgrd:

 * A script /script/repmgrd_event.sh is hooked in the config of repmgr so that when a repmgrd_failover_promote event occurs the pcp_promote_node command is executed.
-In this case the flag DISABLE_TO_FAILOVER must be used in pgpool config
+In this case the flag ALLOW_TO_FAILOVER must be used in pgpool config
-* The flag ENABLE_TO_FAILOVER is used in pgpool but the failover_command is left empty; when pgpool detects a primary failure it will search for a new primary until if finds it (because repmgrd did a failover)
+* the failover_command in pgpool config is left empty; when pgpool detects a primary failure it will search for a new primary until if finds it (because repmgrd did a failover)

-Note that I tried to set the flag DISALLOW_TO_FAILOVER also but the issue is that when a standby database fails one has to sent the pcp_detach_node command to pgpool but it is not allowed when DISALLOW_TO_FAILOVER is set
+Note that I tried to set the flag DISALLOW_TO_FAILOVER but there are problems: it is not allowed to use the pcp_detach_node command when DISALLOW_TO_FAILOVER is set.
+But when a standby fails it would remain attached to the pgpool (?)

 For now I am using pgpool for automatic failover.
 In order to have automatic reconfiguration of a failed master or of a failed standby, there is a script /scripts/check_state.sh in the docker image that could be scheduled via cron (cron on the host, executing the script check_state via docker exec in each container)